Rosuav/shed/TwitchCreativePsycho.md

 lock them up in Rutledge Private Clinic and Asylum).
 In fact, I'm willing to give a prize for the best evidence of psychosis.
 Please, send me clips!

+As time permits, I will be writing up detailed explanations of the psychoses, to better aid the admissions doctors.
+These will be found in [a separate page](TwitchCreativePsycho_submissions).

 The details:

 * First prize will be $US 250.
 Additional prizes may be given out at the